oney/NibBinding/README.md

 Create a Nib named "PhotoTemplate.xib", and edit like the following.
 After setting UI, mark views tag as 100 and 101.
 ![PhotoTemplate.xib](http://i.imgur.com/N2htZxc.jpg)

-And you can do it like this.
+And then, bind them together.
 ```swift
 import NibBinding